pal03377/master-thesis/thesis.typ

 Within this environment, the first elements users encounter include a URL input for the active Athena instance and a real-time health overview that shows the status of the Assessment Module Manager as well as the connected assessment modules.
 For accessing Athena in a production setting, a field for API secret entry is available, but this can be ignored in a local development context.
 Researchers also have the option to choose between built-in example data and evaluation data exported from Artemis for their tests, a feature contributed by Dietrich~@athenaLLMs.
-Moreover, the Playground offers two operational modes: one for the testing of individual assessment modules, known as "Module Requests," and another for comparative evaluations called "Evaluation Mode," further discussed by Dietrich~@athenaLLMs.
+Moreover, the Playground offers two operational modes: one for the testing of individual assessment modules, known as "Module Requests", and another for comparative evaluations called "Evaluation Mode", further discussed by Dietrich~@athenaLLMs.

 === Module Requests Mode
 // - Module Requests: After choosing an assessment module, the researcher can choose to access different endpoints of the assessment module: